ceccocats/tkDNN/README.md

 *  ```<kind-of-network>``` is the type of network.
 Thee types are currently supported: ```y``` (YOLO family), ```c``` (CenterNet family) and ```m``` (MobileNet-SSD family)
 *  ```<number-of-classes>```is the number of classes the network is trained on N.b.
 By default it is used FP32 inference
 * ```<output-type>``` benchmark or save_result.
-Adding benchmark will not show opencv detection video allowing demo to be run from command line and providing performance results without showing the video results.
+Adding benchmark will not show opencv detection video allowing demo to be run from terminal, providing performance results without showing the video.
 Adding save_result will save output of detection to results.mp4.

 ![demo](https://user-images.githubusercontent.com/11562617/72547657-540e7800-388d-11ea-83c6-49dfea2a0607.gif)